marleyabbott/Digital-Writing-Folio/excercises.md

 <em> Are we really producing this amount of carbon emissions for something that can all just disappear?
 CO2 isn't seen, but it's effects are felt.
 E-lit is like a gas, it slips through your fingers but does something permanent to your hands on the way through.</em>

+Maybe not knowing how to do this, not knowing how to control the format and language like I normally can will show me something about my writing that I couldn't see before.
+I feel like I'm feeling my way around in the dark until I commit the changes.
+And it usually looks different to what I was expecting, but sometimes it looks better.
 </p>